Struggling to Focus? Here’s How to Clear Your Mind for Meditation

 For the past 25 years, I have been a habit coach.
 This habit-building hack, which I am about to share, emerges from years of studying personal development and observing what really works.

-So, let's dive into how to use these MBMs to make meditation as natural as brushing your teeth:
+So, let's dive into how to use these MBMs to build a consistent meditation habit as natural as brushing your teeth

 Many people think they need to be minimalist about meditation.
 Actually, the more visible you make it, the better.
 Here's what works: